algosup/2024-2025-project-3-quickest-path-team-8/documents/technical_specifications/technical_specifications.md

 2. **Balancing Accuracy and Performance**:

-   - Implementing the A\* algorithm to achieve results within 10% of the optimal path while meeting performance goals.
+   - Implementing the Dijkstra’s algorithm to achieve results within 10% of the optimal path while meeting performance goals.

 3. **Data Validation Complexity**: